mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 ## 4.2.
 Cross validation

-Alternatively, we can perform cross validation.
-As previously discussed, time-series analysis strictly uses train data whose time range is always earlier than that of test data.
-Below is an example where we use 5 years of train data to predict 1 year of test data.
+Alternatively, we can perform cross-validation.
+As previously discussed, time-series analysis strictly uses train data whose time range is earlier than that of test data.
+Below is an example where we use 5 years of train data to predict 1-year of test data.
 Each cut-off point is equally spaced with 1 year gap.

 <div style="text-align:center">